hoangduytran/blender-manual/manual/editors/clip/display/gizmo.rst

    :Mode:      All Modes
    :Header:    |gizmo-icon| :menuselection:`Gizmos`

-Clicking the icon toggles all gizmos in the 3D Viewport.
+Clicking the icon toggles all the gizmos in the Movie Clip Editor.
 The drop-down button displays a popover with more detailed settings, which are described below.